-- This is not an exclusive list of available meta tags, and you should feel free to use other meta tags if they are important to your site.
-Just remember that Google will ignore meta tags that it doesn't know.
+- This is not an exclusive list of meta tags.
+You can use other meta tags if they are important to your site, but Google will ignore meta tags that it doesn't know.

 Independently of page-level meta-tags, you can exclude parts of an HTML page from snippets.